Openstack: Some first steps (revisited with Opentofu)

 }

-This basically does what openstack cli would do if you run:
+This basically does what openstack cli would do if you run the following commands:

 openstack project create --domain default jicg_project